-Chaired by Steve Bowes-Phipps, Senior Data Centre Consultant at PTS Consulting and DCA Advisory Board Member THE DIGITAL services economy is now a vital part of the backbone of life; enabling enterprise, joining up communities and supporting new ways of living, working and playing, as evidenced during the Covid-19 pandemic.
+Chaired by Steve Bowes-Phipps, Senior Data Centre Consultant at PTS Consulting and DCA Advisory Board Member ways of living, working and playing, as evidenced during the Covid-19 pandemic.
 Yet, hardly anyone, when asked, selected the Data Centre sector as a career destination of choice, and places of learning (schools, colleges, universities) know little about it and are therefore unable to prepare tomorrow's generations of Data Centre engineers/sales & marketing/product development/etc. for the incredible demand for talent that exists now and for the foreseeable future.